List of Hong Kong national security cases: Solidarity with Beijing Sitong Bridge protest (24 October 2022)

 A male engineer from mainland China, aged 27, was arrested on 24 October 2022 in Tseung Kwan O for seditious intent, according to police.
 A week earlier, police had received a report from the security unit of the Legislative Council about three posters found on a noticeboard on the LegCo premises.
-Police stated that the posters had related to mainland policies to contain the COVID-19 pandemic and could have provoked hatred or contempt against Chinese leader Xi Jinping, without elaborating.
+Police stated that the posters had related to mainland policies to contain the COVID-19 pandemic and could have provoked hatred or contempt against CCP General Secretary Xi Jinping, without elaborating.